elite-polito/elite-polito.github.io/docs/teaching/02jsk-hci/4-exam.md

 Next exams, with deadlines:

+- **13/02/2024 h.
+09:00, Room R3b**
+  - remember to enroll at the exam, by *07/02/2024*, on the Portale della Didattica
+  - all the assignments (including the code) must be on the group's GitHub repositories by *06/02/2024 EOD*
+  - the schedule of the groups' presentations will be shared a few days before the exam

-- **xx/xx/2024 h. xx:00, Room xx**
+- **29/02/2024 h.
+09:00, Room R3b**
-    - remember to enroll at the exam, by *xx/xx/202x*, on the Portale della Didattica
+  - remember to enroll at the exam, by *23/02/2024*, on the Portale della Didattica
-    - all the assignments (including the code) must be on the group's GitHub repositories by *xx/xx/202x EOD*
+  - all the assignments (including the code) must be on the group's GitHub repositories by *22/02/2024 EOD*
   - the schedule of the groups' presentations will be shared a few days before the exam

 ## Group Projects (with Assignments)